stateful-art/proof-of-peacemaking/README.md

 # Proof of Peacemaking

-A decentralized platform for creating and acknowledging expressions of peace, with verifiable proof stored on the blockchain.
+A decentralized platform for creating and acknowledging expressions of peace, with (optional) verifiable proof stored on the blockchain.

 ## Overview